rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Compiler_Design/Finite_Automata.md

 Therefore, simulation of an NFA can be used in the lexical analyser to recognise strings, identifiers etc

-However the simulation of NFAs is not straightforward
+However, the simulation of NFAs is not straightforward

 -   Many alternative outgoing edges from a state